FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 # Overview

-Currently publisher version numbers can be seen at https://brave-browser-downloads.s3.brave.com/
+Currently published version numbers can be seen at https://brave-browser-downloads.s3.brave.com/

 - Major Release frequency: ~4 weeks
 - Maintenance Release frequency: ~2 weeks after a major release (however, these are tentative and subject to change)